+Odyssey's eyes on the planet also contributed to spectacular discoveries in smaller regions.
 In 2008, Odyssey spotted evidence of salt deposits across about 200 places in the south of Mars.
 NASA considers these areas to be signs of where abundant water used to sit.
 Scientists theorized the deposits could come from groundwater, which evaporated and left deposits of mineral behind.
 Since the sites are not connected with each other, they are unlikely to be signs of an ancient global ocean, NASA added.

 Working with other spacecraft

-NASA did not expect the lander to survive, but just in case, spent weeks hailing the lander with Mars Odyssey.
+NASA did not expect the lander to survive, but just in case, it spent weeks hailing the lander with Mars Odyssey.
 MRO then took a picture of the Phoenix landing site and spotted damage using its High Resolution Imaging Science Experiment (HiRISE) camera.
 At that point, NASA declared Phoenix dead.

-The rovers Spirit, Opportunity and Curiosity all have used Mars Odyssey to send data back to Earth.
+The rovers Spirit, Opportunity and Curiosity all used Mars Odyssey to send data back to Earth.
 The orbiter can send information back much more quickly than the rovers.
 Having Odyssey handle the data transfer frees up more time for the rovers to wander around the surface and perform science experiments.

 Additionally, Mars Odyssey's high-flying eyes can provide global context for any local findings the rovers scoop up.
 This is especially important for long-term investigations such as Mars Curiosity's search for habitable conditions.
 If Curiosity spots an environment on the ground that could sustain life, Mars Odyssey can search for the same phenomenon from up above.